 - 12. Make use of my office hours, and our weekly work sessions.
 The students who do the best tend to attend both. - 13.
 Talk mathematics with other students at least once a week (and preferably daily!). - 14.
-The work you turn in should be your own.
-In particular, if two students work together to create a logical argument (the skeleton) of a proof, each student should write up the details of the proof independently. - 15.
-Remember that the purpose of the homework is to give you a chance to learn methods and concepts that you will have to demonstrate on the exams.
-If you don't learn them while doing the homework, when will you learn them? - 16.
-If you do not get full points on a homework assignment, I recommend that you write up perfect solutions to the problems you lost points on, and talk to me about them during office hours. - 17.
+Remember that the purpose of the homework is to give you a chance to learn and practice methods and concepts that you will have to demonstrate on the exams.
+If you don't learn them while doing the homework, when will you learn them? - 15.
+If you do not get full points on a homework assignment, I recommend that you write up better solutions to the problems you lost points on, and talk to me about them during office hours. - 16.
 Send me an email at conroy@math.washington.edu with the subject line "I read the homework guidelines" before the first assignment is due and I will add one bonus point to your first homework score.
-Why not do that right now? - 18.
+Why not do that right now? - 17.
 You must pick up your graded homework no later than the next class session after the one at which they are available.
 (For example, if I hand back the homework on Monday, and you are not there, you need to pick up the homework from me no later than Wednesday).
 If you do not pick up the homework in time, I will deduct significant points from your score.